yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Building, Unit, Improvement

 ??? example  "Costs [amount] [stockpiledResource]"
+	These resources are removed *when work begins* on the construction.
 Do not confuse with "costs [amount] [stockpiledResource]" (lowercase 'c'), the Unit Action Modifier.
 	Example: "Costs [3] [Mana]"

 	Applicable to: Building, Unit, Improvement